circleci/circleci-docs/jekyll/_cci2/orb-intro.md

 ### Public orbs

 Public orbs are used by most users when authoring and publishing orbs to the [CircleCI Orb Registry](https://circleci.com/developer/orbs).
-When authoring a public orb, you are enabling all other users worldwide to use your orb in their own configurations.
+When authoring a public orb, you are enabling all  CircleCI users to use your orb in their own configurations.

 ## Benefits of using orbs